Flat Brook water or watershed scenery in New Jersey

 Bring the hatch-chart flies, a few confidence nymphs, and a streamer or warmwater box that matches the river's species.
 Then adjust for water temperature, clarity, and the insects or baitfish you actually see.

-Yes in many places at normal flows, but access and regulation boundaries matter.
+Yes in many places at normal flows, but access and rule boundaries matter.
 Use official access points.

 Skip it when flows are unsafe, water is too warm for trout, emergency closures are active, or legal access for the reach is not clear.